 Families having difficulty with breastfeeding after they go home may return to Women & Infants to meet privately with a lactation consultant.
 Appointments are made through the Warm Line at 1-800-711-7011.
 There is a charge for the visit, however, some medical insurers will cover the cost of the visit.

 In order to provide additional help once breastfeeding moms go home after delivery, Women & Infants offers a weekly Breastfeeding Support Group.
-Please bring your baby's birth date, birth weight and weight at discharge.
+The group meets on Wednesdays from 12 to 1:30 pm in the Malcolm and Elizabeth Chace Education Center, South Pavilion, Women & Infants Hospital, 101 Dudley Street, Providence.
+Please bring your baby's birth date, birth weight, and weight at discharge.
 Call the Warm Line 1-800-711-7011 for more information.

 Staffed by nurses and lactation consultants, the Warm Line is here to answer questions and concerns you may have regarding you and your baby.

 Warm Line hours of operations: Monday through Friday 9 a.m. to 9 p.m.; Saturday and Sunday 9 a.m. to 5 p.m.

 Nursing Moms, Etc. offers both supplies and gifts to meet the needs of breastfeeding mothers and their infants.
 Located on the first floor of the hospital, Nursing Moms, Etc., has breast pumps for rental or purchase as well as a wide range of new mom and newborn supplies.
 To reach the store call (401) 453-7940 or (401) 274-1122, ext.
 41749, or stop by before or during your hospital stay.
 Nursing Moms, Etc. is open Monday through Saturday, 10 a.m. to 4 p.m., Tuesdays and Thursdays until 8 p.m., and Sundays 10 a.m. to 2 p.m.